CoreyMalloy/restAPI/UI/README.md

     .then((response) => {
       setName(response.data)
 ```
-the axios.get line retrieves the information that can be found at that
+The axios.get line retrieves the information that can be found at that
 specific URL and then sets it as the current variable of Name

 ### Front-end input box